solidusjs/solidus/documentation/getting-started.md

 ## What's Sass?

+Notes:
 - A quicker way to write CSS
 - Access to variables, nesting, mixins
+- Completely optional, dev can use straight CSS, or LESS or Stylus with a Grunt plug-in.
+- Install Ruby Gem for OS X
+- Install Ruby for Windows (http://rubyinstaller.org/downloads/)

 **New / Existing Site Tabs**